“Donna, where’s your troosers?”- the band Strangeways plus female acquaintance in 1977

 On October 22nd 1977, Barnsley’s one and only punk rock gig took place at the Centenary Rooms on the top floor of the Civic Hall.
 The gig was stopped early by a police raid, the venue was cleared and five people were arrested.
 No other major punk band played the town after that date.
 What justified this reaction: genuine concerns or tabloid hysteria?

 Months before the ill-fated gig in question, there were signs in the town that trouble was brewing.
-In an interview published in the Barnsley Chronicle only the day before the events to be described, Gary Bower, bassist of local punk band The Restricted, complained that the new band were facing unexplained obstacles.
+In an interview published in the Barnsley Chronicle only the day before the events to be described, Gary Bower, bassist of almost the only local punk band The Restricted, complained that the new band were facing unexplained obstacles.
 They had played one gig at Hoyland Youth Centre and had had other dates lined up- including one at the Centenary Rooms- but all had been cancelled without any justification being given.
 The band were not overly discouraged, though: he told the reporter that they planned to record their own first single, which could be done for about £150, he said (we see here a good example of the DIY spirit which bands like Buzzcocks had instilled into the punk ethic.)

 If Bower had paid attention to the Chronicle that summer, he might have better understood what was going on.
 On August 5th the paper had reported that the licencees of several town centre pubs had taken steps to ban punks from their premises.
 This was because, apparently, their ‘disorderly conduct’ was scaring other customers away.
 The White Hart, Temple Inn and Shakespeare Hotel had excluded punks completely from their bars.
 The Old Number Seven and The Cornerpin said that they were “exercising discretion and judging each case on its merits.”
 John Lindley, landlord of the Old No.7, said that he and other licencees were “trying to nip it in the bud.”
 The ‘it’ to which he referred was those “with big dog collars round their necks and who are chained together.”
 The attire caused “unrest,” he said, and it was dangerous for drinkers to be chained together when the pub was busy.
 You might see his point in this respect, especially if you wanted to get out of the pub’s cellar bar in an emergency, but the real motivations were revealed when the newspaper went on to observe that “Punk rockers are opposed to the accepted standards and values of society today.
 Their clothes are ripped and torn, held together in the majority of cases by safety pins.
 Some wear plastic dustbin bags and others collars and chains.”
 Mrs Constance Senior of the Shakespeare Hotel said she had lost regulars because punks had thrown beer glasses against the door of the bar and had attempted to smash her juke box.
 They may have had their reasons, of course- probably it was endlessly playing ‘I am sailing’ by Rod Stewart and Brotherhood of Man‘s Eurovision hit’Save all your kisses for me.’